built-on-openfin/workspace-starter/README.md

 [Learn more about openfin.co/workspace](https://www.openfin.co/workspace/)

+## What version does this branch cover?

+This branch covers version **5.5.0** of OpenFin Workspace (there are versioned branches for other releases).
+[Click here to visit the release notes.](https://developer.openfin.co/versions/?product=Workspace&sub-product=Workspace&version=5.5.0)

 ## What you can do with this repository

 This repository contains examples showing how to configure core Workspace functionality for your application using our workspace API.